This Small Mistake Almost Landed Me in a Mexican Jail, Now I Always Read the Fine Print

 Later on, I found out that Jorge had spent most of his afternoon trying to bribe (unsuccessfully) an immigration officer to release me.
 Did I mention the value of having friends who care?

 Traveling usually involves some level of uncertainty.
 But I’ve found that knowing a local can be invaluable.

 What has your experience been with government bureaucracy abroad?

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.

-Earn Companion Pass® through 2/28/2022 plus 30,000 points after you spend $5,000 on purchases in the first 3 months.
-With Companion Pass®, every time you fly, your friend can too.
+Earn 65,000 points after you spend $2,000 on purchases in the first 3 months.
 3,000 bonus points after your Cardmember anniversary each year.
 Earn 2 points per $1 spent on Southwest® purchases.
-1 point per $1 spent on all other purchases.
+Earn 1 point per $1 spent on all other purchases.
 All points earned count towards Companion Pass.
 No blackout dates or seat restrictions.
 Your points never expire, a benefit of the Rapid Rewards® program.
 N/A 15.99% – 22.99% Variable $69 Either $5 or 5% of the amount of each transfer, whichever is greater.